 Strip washing nappies is seen as a big job, but it doesn’t have to be.
-Follow this guide and you’ll soon find out how easy stripping your cloth nappies can be!
+Follow this guide and you’ll soon find out how to strip wash nappies!

 5 Steps to Strip Wash Reusable Nappies